• Skip to primary navigation

 What is Page Speed?

-A website’s speed is basically how fast it appears in a user’s browser. page loading and site speed are referring to the same thing.
+A website’s speed is basically how fast it appears in a user’s browser.
+Page loading and site speed refer to the same thing.

 Technically, site speed is dependent upon load time.
 For a page to load size, code, images, HTML and other scripts must reach the user’s browser.